xelatihy/yocto-gl/docs/yocto/yocto_trace.md

 db_params.samples    = 16;                   // low-sample count
 ```

+## Low-Level Rendering API

+Yocto/Trace supports a low-level rendering API that is more flexible for
+applications that need it.
+In this modality, you have to manage all state
+manually.

+Yocto/Trace internally uses a `trace_bvh` BVH for ray-scene intersection,
+a `trace_lights` objects to store lighting information, and a `trace_state`
+object to tracks the rendering process and contains all data needed to perform
+progressive computation.
+Each object need to be initialized separately.

+To render a scene, first tesselate shapes for subdivs and displacement,
+with `tesselate_shapes(scene, params, progress)`, then initialize the scene
+bvh and lights, with `init_bvh(scene, params, progress)` and
+`init_lights(lights, scene, params, progress)`, then initialize the state
+with `init_state(state, scene, params)` and then call
+`trace_image(state, scene, camera, lights, params, progress, image_progress)`.
+In these functions, `params` are the rendering options used to
+render the scene, `progress` is a callback function used to
+report rendering progress and `image_progress` is a callback
+function used to report partial images during rendering.
+Both callback functions are optional.

 ## Experimental async rendering

 The render can run in asynchronous mode where the rendering process is